QI2lab/OPM/README.md

 # High NA oblique plane microscopy (OPM)
 Control and analysis code for the qi2lab @ ASU OPM using a solid immersion tertiary objective (aka [Mr. Snouty](https://andrewgyork.github.io/high_na_single_objective_lightsheet/)).
 Original instrument details, performance, and verification found in joint [eLife publication ](https://elifesciences.org/articles/57681) with York and Fiolka labs.
-Codebase and wavefront data from our high NA OPM are in the "elife-publication-frozen" branch of this repo.
+Codebase and wavefront data from the as-publsihed "stage scanning" high NA OPM are in the "elife-publication-frozen" branch of this repo.

 The tools developed here can be used with any OPM design.